7ZRose/Algorand-Case-Study/README.md

 - Since it's inception, Algorand has been aimed towards creating a truly secured, decentralized and scalable blockchain.
 They have executed this exceptionally thus far.
 In regards to smart contracts; compared to competitors Algo has created a seemingly perfect blockchain ecosystem.
 They've been able to eliminate high gas fees and longer transaction speeds.

-- They have created a very popular interface - the MyAlgo Wallet is very easy to use compared to some of the competitors along with an awesome features including a governance system in place for people looking to stake their coins for a reasonably high APY as well as a community voting system that will guide the project further based on it's users' preferences.
+- They have created a very popular API - the *MyAlgo Wallet* is very easy to use compared to some of the competitors along with an awesome features including a governance system in place for people looking to stake their coins for a reasonably high APY as well as a community voting system that will guide the project further based on it's users' preferences.

+- The biggest problem facing Algo at the moment would probably be staying ahead, or at least up to speed in the rapidly evolving battlefield of cryptocurrency.
+There are many companies gunning for the top spot in this realm.
+The trend has so far been as such; not progressing with current trends and/or implementing newer tech leaves you in the dust.

+- Another issue at hand - not directly from the company itself, but with one of it's partnered main hubs - is cyber security.
+The main trading platform [TinyMan](app.tinyman.org) was hacked into in early 2022 and millions of dollars were stolen from some of it's top performing projects within the Algorand network.
+As a result they had to shut down their service for a couple of weeks to figure out the vulnerability.
+Moving forward, trust will be a big factor in this company's success and others like it.